-1 Introduction The marine controlled-source electromagnetic (MCSEM) technique is an effective method of exploring natural gas hydrate reservoirs and petroleum reservoirs (Constable and Srnka, 2007, Wang et al., 2013).
-With the development of the MCSEM method worldwide, it not only has been used to develop a series of algorithms for forward and inverse calculations (Gribenko et al., 2007; Jing et al., 2016), but also has shown great potential for use in practical applications (Cox et al., 1986, Constable, 2010).
-In realistic marine prospecting work, an MCSEM exploration system is usually composed of a high-power, controlled-source electromagnetic transmitter and a submarine mixed field source electromagnetic receiver (Chen et al., 2017a and 2017b, Di et al., 2018).
-Each component remarkably influences the quality, precision, and interference of the electromagnetic field signals.
-Ensuring the high quality and high signal-to-noise ratio (SNR) of the transmitting current are - 10 the most important tasks of the transmitting system.
-In 2007, EMGS (Electromagnetic Geoservices) company studied the waveform of a transmitting current from the perspective of harmonic energy ratio (HER) and proposed a transmitting current waveform that improves the signal quality of the electromagnetic field (Mittet et al., 2008).
-Currently, there is no quantitative method available for the reliable evaluation of the transmitting current data in actual MCSEM work (Edwards, 2005, He et al., 2009, Luan et al., 2018).
-In this paper, we propose a comprehensive quality evaluation algorithm based on - 15 the analytic hierarchy process (Saaty, 1987) for the transmitting current.
+The marine controlled-source electromagnetic (MCSEM) technique is an effective method of exploring natural-gashydrate reservoirs and petroleum reservoirs (Constable and Srnka, 2007; Wang et al., 2013).
+With the development of the MCSEM method worldwide, it not only has been used to develop a series of algorithms for forward and inverse calculations (Gribenko and Zhdanov, 2007; Jing et al., 2016) but also has shown great potential for use in practical applications (Cox et al., 1986; Constable, 2010).
+In realistic marine prospecting work, an MCSEM exploration system is usually composed of a high-power, controlled-source electromagnetic transmitter and a submarine mixed-field source electromagnetic receiver (Chen et al., 2017a, b; Di et al., 2018).
+Each component remarkably influences the quality, precision, and interference of the electromagnetic-field signals.
+Ensuring the high quality and high signal-to-noise ratio (SNR) of the transmitting current are the most important tasks of the transmitting system.
+In 2007, the EMGS (Electromagnetic Geoservices) company studied the waveform of a transmitting current from the perspective of the harmonic-energy ratio (HER) and proposed a transmittingcurrent waveform that improves the signal quality of the electromagnetic field (Rune and Tor, 2008).
+Edwards (2005), He et al. (2009) and Luan et al. (2018) state some dataprocessing methods of controlled-source electromagnetic, but they do not undertake too much research on current quality.
+In this paper, we propose a comprehensive quality evaluation algorithm based on the analytic hierarchy process (Saaty, 1987) for the transmitting current.
 Considering the impacts of factors such as the frequency stability, positive and negative amplitude stability, discrepancy from the ideal waveform, waveform repetition, and HER, as well as the distribution weight value, a quality of transmitting current (QTC) index can be calculated.
-This research also provides a reliable path for transmitting current improvement and realization of the real-time monitoring systems.
-20 2 Transmitting current analysis A personal computer (PC) in a deck unit, used for the real-time monitoring of the transmitting current, monitored the changes in the current amplitude based on the simple qualitative observations.
-Figure 1 shows basic parameters such as the current waveform and frequency components of channel 1 (we used multiple channels to record the data from multiple current sensors).
-The quality and stability of the transmitting current depend on various parameters such as the transmitting 25 frequency, amplitude, difference from the ideal amplitude, degree of waveform repetition, and harmonic energy distribution.
-The MCSEM operation data pre-processing and inversion considerably influence the transmitting current quality and reliability.
-Therefore, the comprehensive evaluation and feedback of the transmitting current data quality are particularly important.
+This research also provides a reliable path for transmitting-current improvement and realization of the real-time monitoring systems.